KoSKuma/ffxiv-google-apps-script/CONTRIBUTING.md

 - Test edge cases and error conditions
 - Verify with different data sizes
 - Check execution time for large datasets
-- Remove test code before committing
+- Add test functions to `Test.gs` (kept in production for debugging)

 ## Documentation